viamrobotics/docs/docs/components/servo.md

 The speed will be related to the "angle" you pass in as a linear approximation.
 90 degrees represents stop, 91 to 180 represents counter-clockwise rotation from slowest to fastest, and 89 to 1 represents clockwise from slowest to fastest.
-You will need to determine from your hardware which "angle" represents your desired speed.
+It is recommended that you test your servo to determine desired speed.

 {{% /alert %}}